pytorch/torchdynamo/README.md

 Here is a basic example of how to use TorchDynamo.
-One can decorate a function using `torchdynamo.optimize` to enable TorchDynamo optimization.
+One can decorate a function or a method using `torchdynamo.optimize` to enable TorchDynamo optimization.

 ```py
 import torch